amstuta/random-forest/README.md

 The dataset used in the examples is the "Census Income" dataset.
 It classifies incomes of approximately 32000 people into two categories: above and below 50,000$ a year.

-This dataset is distributed by the UCI machine learning repository and can be found here: http://archive.ics.uci.edu/ml/datasets/Adult.
+This dataset has been created by Ronny Kohavi and Barry Becker (1994) and is distributed by the UCI Machine Learning Repository: http://archive.ics.uci.edu/ml.
+It can be found here: http://archive.ics.uci.edu/ml/datasets/Adult.